- Who are the Tutors?

 - What is the contact information for the Academic Services Center?

 The tutors are undergraduate students who are trained and directed by full-time professional staff.
 They can help you in a variety of subjects including science, mathematics, history, philosophy, psychology, Spanish, sociology, theology, and study skills.
-All of the tutors attend monthly training meetings to help them learn the best ways to help you.
-Meet the tutoring staff!
+All of the tutors attend training meetings to help them learn the best ways to help you.
+Meet the Peer Tutors!

 Our tutors can provide assistance for a wide range of math and science courses.
 Math and science tutors have excelled in the courses and can help review the mathematics skills needed in courses such as chemistry, marketing and economics.